Yugo917/global-game/global-game-api-nestjs/docs/code-with-ai/00_PromptLib.md

 ---
 # Details reponse for a bulk attachement entries
 **Instructions**: Take your time and generate a detailed response for each file separately.

+---
+# ChatGpt clarification
+- If you need any clarification or further guidance, please ask.

+---
+# Analyse files and keep in the memory
+Analyze the TypeScript files attached and retain the relevant code in your memory for future reference.
+Once the analysis is complete, please confirm by responding with 'Done'."